Do you know how much of your working day is spent looking for information in your inbox?

 - Third, you can select the gear icon from the top right of the window and then select ‘Settings’ from the drop-down menu that appears.
 Next, select ‘Labels’ and then ‘Create New Label’.

-Depending on your use case, there are multiple ways you can add a label to an email.
+While you can always add a label manually to an email, automating this process will save you a ton of time.
+Depending on your use case, there are multiple ways you automatically add a label to an email.

-Another option is to add a label using a filter rule.
-It’s quick, easy, and allows you to automate your inbox organization:
+You can add a label using a filter rule.
+It’s quick, easy, and allows you to automate your inbox categorization: